This week, we’ll be exploring the concept of nucleation using two very cool experiments. Check them out below.

 You can dip your finger into a glass containing soda to visualize this further.
 You will see bubbles forming around your finger.

-When salt is poured into the soda bottle, the carbon dioxide gas bubbles cling onto the surface of the tiny salt crystals.
-As more carbon dioxide gas accumulates around the crystals, the gas becomes more buoyant.
+When Mentos candy is thrown into the soda bottle, the carbon dioxide gas bubbles cling onto the tiny pits on the textured Mentos candy surface.
+As more carbon dioxide gas accumulates around the candy, the gas becomes more buoyant.
 It then rushes out of the bottle forcing all the soda in its way to rise as well.
 This forms a giant geyser that shoots out of the bottle.